 If you’re looking a bowl of warm comfort, you’ve come to the right place!
-I threw together some veggies, lentils and bone broth in the slow cooker last weekend and made my taste buds dance.
-When I took the leftovers to work on Monday, I was pleasantly surprised by how much more flavorful this soup was!
-Apparently, the flavors continue to meld and intensifying after cooking.
+I threw together some veggies, lentils, and homemade bone broth in the slow cooker last weekend and made my taste buds dance.

 And the colors that are so beautiful and vibrant while cooking?
 Well, they continue to meld also, and eventually, the whole soup turns brown.
 But, trust me, it doesn’t negatively affect the flavor!
 Enjoy this picture of the sauteing vegetables.
 They were a feast for the eyes!

 This vegetable and lentil soup is jam-packed with nutritious ingredients.
 If you want a comfort food that’s equally as nourishing, here’s your new favorite recipe!

 Here’s the recipe!
 By the way, if you are looking for a vegan version of this soup, just substitute the bone broth with vegetable broth.

 1/2 cup of chopped carrots (I used the baby carrots I had on hand.)

 4 medium potatoes, peeled and chopped into 1-inch pieces